salmanhaseeb/werq-ai-assessment/README.md

 # **Project Structure**

-**frontend**: Contains the frontend application developed using React.
+**client**: Contains the frontend application developed using React.

 **backend**: Contains the backend application developed using Node.js and Express with MongoDB.